TroyLaPolice/European-Neolithic-Expansion/README.md

 # Modeling Hunter Gatherer/Farmer Interactions
 *The following document will outline how the simulation code works.
 Text blocks will explain how the different pieces of the code work.
-Aside from the text blocks, **please also note comments in the code blocks** (denoted by //) as these **will** oftentimes **provide additional information in-line.***
+Aside from the text blocks, **please also note comments in the code blocks** (denoted by //) as these **will provide additional information in-line.***

 ## About the simulation